ULHPC/ulhpc-docs/docs/software/cae/abaqus.md

     ```
     Failure to do so will cause Abaqus to get stuck due to the MPI that Abaqus ships witch is not supporting the SLURM scheduler.

-When using a general compute node for Abaqus 2018 or 2021, please run:
+When using a general compute node for Abaqus 2021, please run:

 * `abaqus cae -mesa` to launch the GUI without support for hardware-accelerated graphics rendering.
     - the option `-mesa` disables hardware-accelerated graphics rendering within Abaqus’s GUI.